reframe-hpc/reframe/docs/config_reference.rst

    The temporary directory prefix that will be used to create a fresh ReFrame clone, in order to auto-detect the processor information of a remote partition.

    .. versionadded:: 3.7.0

+.. py:attribute:: general.remote_command

+   :required: No
+   :default: ``""``

+   List of commands to be run in order to auto-detect processor information of remote partitions.
+   The commands must run reframe with ``--detect-host-topology=topo.json``.
+If this command is not specified it is added at the end of the list of commands.

+   .. versionadded:: 4.7.0

 .. py:attribute:: general.ignore_check_conflicts